June 2025

 Storefront called First Bite, located next to a business called Beatties Bakes.
 The view is from inside a car, looking out at the bakery.
 The windows reflect the street and buildings opposite, and there are people visible inside First Bite.
 A yellow car is partially visible parked near the storefront.
 The overall impression is of a quaint, possibly British, bakery storefront.

-Along our drive to Silloth, we took a pit stop at First Bite, Langholm, coffee and cake at this cafe is delicious; Sticks and Stuff is also worth a visit.
+While on our way to Silloth, we stopped at First Bite in Langholm.
+The coffee and cake at this café are delicious, and Sticks and Stuff is also a great place to check out.

 Informational sign detailing the history of Gilnockie/Hollows Tower.
 The sign includes a description of the tower's architecture, a brief history of its construction and destruction (and subsequent restoration), and its association with the infamous Johnnie Armstrong.
 Several photographs are included, showing the tower before and after renovation, as well as a depiction of Johnnie Armstrong and a map of the surrounding area.
 The text highlights the tower's significance within the Canonbie Heritage Trail and encourages a small puzzle, requiring visitors to find hidden letters across multiple boards.